Flutterwave/React-Native/README.md

 ### Aborting Payment Initialization

 :wave: Hi!
 There may be cases where you've already initiated a payment using `FlutterwaveInit`, but you might want the option of cancelling the payment initiation.
-This could be necessary if your component is being unmounted or if you want to allow customers cancel the action before the payment is initialized.
+This could be necessary if your component is being unmounted or if you want to allow customers to cancel the action before the payment is initialized.
 We have provided a method for you to accomplish this.
 [Continue reading here](./docs/AbortingPaymentInitialization.md).

 ## Props